 An E. N. T. specialist and the son of an Italian opera singer, Prof. Dr. Alfred Tomatis developed an interest in the correlation between the sounds we are able to hear and those we are able to produce, either on an instrument or with our own voice.
 From his observations came three laws:

 1 – There is a direct relation between what is perceived and what can be produced.
-This means that if a performer has lost the full perception of certain aural frequencies, he or she will not be able to create them.
+This means that if a performer has lost the full perception of certain aural frequencies, they will not be able to create them.

 2 – If we give the damaged ear the opportunity to hear correctly, the singer, actor or instrumentalist will regain those lost or compromised frequencies.

-3 – Sufficient stimulation of the ear will provide a lasting improvement of the ability to listen to and produce sounds, either on an instrument or with a voice.
-And one will notice that, with improved perception, the whole body will respond and radiate more energy, with a decrease in posture-related pain, in the neck and back.
+3 – Sufficient stimulation of the ear will provide a lasting improvement of the ability to listen to and produce sounds, either on an instrument or with one’s voice.
+And alongside this improved perception, the whole body will respond with more energy, and a decrease in posture-related pain in neck and back.

-Yet, like other humans these instrumentalists and singers may at some stage be confronted with hearing loss.
-Not just because of ageing, but for instance because of years of rehearsing in small rooms with unsufficient sound dampening.
+Yet, like other humans these instrumentalists and singers will at some stage be confronted with hearing loss.
+Not just because of ageing, but because of years of rehearsing in small rooms with insufficient sound dampening as so often happens.
 Or they have been performing in halls where acoustics are inadequate and amplifiers damaged their ears.

-At the Joya Centre we provide facilities for musicians and performers to go through a full or short course of Listening Training, For instrumentalist it is preferred if they bring their own instrument, although we can organize some string instruments through our contacts here in Nelson.
-We have worked with singers and performers (in fields like jazz, musical theatre, and improvisation).
+At the Joya Centre we provide facilities for musicians and performers to go through a full or short course of Listening Training, For instrumentalist it is preferred that they bring their own instrument, although we can organize some string instruments through our contacts here in Nelson.
+We have worked with cellists, viola players, singers and performers (in fields like jazz, musical theatre, and improvisation).